Re-opening Medway & Covid-19

 Events cancelled in Medway

-In line with government's advice, Medway Council has cancelled all their events until to the end of September 2020.
-Dickens 150 anniversary activities planned for 2020 have been replaced with the Virtual Dickens 150 campaign.
+In line with government's advice, Medway Council has cancelled all its events until to the end of 2020, including the Christmas Market, Dickensian Christmas Festival and Christmas lights switch on.
+Dickens 150 anniversary activities planned for 2020 have were replaced with the Virtual Dickens 150 campaign.

-Shows at the Central and Brook Theatres in Chatham have been cancelled until the end of August.
+Shows at the Central and Brook Theatres in Chatham are being rescheduled.
 The Central Theatre pantomime Peter Pan, and the Brook Theatre Christmas production have also been postponed for 2020.
+See the latest theatre cancellation and rescheduling news.

 Greenspaces and Country Park